-Governing bodies of veterans and service groups that are approved to use gaming proceeds for building funds may establish and administer an Assistance Fund to help member groups in financial difficulty.
+Governing bodies of veterans and service groups that are approved to use gaming proceeds for building funds may establish and administer an assistance fund to help member groups in financial difficulty.

-- Contributions to the Assistance Fund are made by member groups donating: - a) a maximum cumulative total of 5% of gaming proceeds earned the previous calendar year; or - b) an unlimited amount from their 50% Building Fund Accounts. - 2.
-The governing body shall establish a separate Assistance Fund bank account.
+- 1. Contributions to the assistance fund are made by member groups donating: - a) a maximum cumulative total of five per cent of gaming proceeds earned the previous calendar year; or - b) an unlimited amount from their 50 per cent building fund accounts. - 2.
+The governing body shall establish a separate assistance fund bank account.
 All donations, repayments and any other revenue shall be deposited into this account.
 All funds including interest are considered gaming proceeds.
-The following account information shall be provided to the Commission: - a) type of account and account number; - b) financial institution's name and address; and - c) signing authorities for the account. - 3.
-Funds shall normally be left in the Assistance Fund account until spent on approved uses.
-All payments shall be made by cheque.
-The cheque must be made payable directly to the recipient group.
+The following account information shall be provided to AGLC: - a) type of account and account number; - b) financial institution's name and address; and - c) signing authorities for the account. - 3.
+Funds shall normally be left in the assistance fund account until spent on approved uses.
+All payments must be made in accordance with AGLC's approved payment methods outlined in Section 4.4.
+Payments must be made payable directly to the recipient group.
 If not required immediately, funds may be placed in approved interest bearing accounts or short-term deposit certificates.
-All interest becomes part of gaming proceeds. - 4.
-The governing body shall set up a separate accounting record showing: - a) all revenue received (including interest), date received and the source of the revenue;
+All interest becomes part of gaming proceeds.
+(Amended Sept 2019)